tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

        SELECT ALL(x>3 AND x<7 FOR x IN j.intarray) FROM test;

 -  ANY()
--  ANY(cond FOR var IN json.array) function was introduced in 2.2.1-beta.
-It works similar to `ALL() <#expr-func-all>`__ except for it returns 1 if condition is true for any element in array.
+-  ANY(cond FOR var IN json.array) works similar to
+   `ALL() <#expr-func-all>`__ except for it returns 1 if condition is true for any element in array.

 -  ATAN2()
 -  Returns the arctangent function of two arguments, expressed in
    <b>radians</b>.

 -  CRC32()
 -  Returns the CRC32 value of a string argument.
-Introduced in version 2.0.1-beta.

 -  GEODIST()
--  GEODIST(lat1, lon1, lat2, lon2, […]) function, introduced in version
+-  GEODIST(lat1, lon1, lat2, lon2, […]) function computes geosphere
-   0.9.9-rc2, computes geosphere distance between two given points specified by their coordinates.
-Note that by default both latitudes and longitudes must be in <b>radians</b> and the result will be in
+   distance between two given points specified by their coordinates.
+   Note that by default both latitudes and longitudes must be in
-   <b>meters</b>.
-You can use arbitrary expression as any of the four
+   <b>radians</b> and the result will be in <b>meters</b>.
+You can use
+   arbitrary expression as any of the four coordinates.
-   coordinates.
 An optimized path will be selected when one pair of the arguments refers directly to a pair attributes and the other one is constant.

-   Starting with version 2.2.1-beta, GEODIST() also takes an optional 5th argument that lets you easily convert between input and output units, and pick the specific geodistance formula to use.
+   GEODIST() also takes an optional 5th argument that lets you easily convert between input and output units, and pick the specific geodistance formula to use.
 The complete syntax and a few examples are as follows:

    ::